adsp-hyperfake/HyperFaaS/hyperFakeModel/examples/README.md

 # HyperFaaS Resource Prediction Models

-A comprehensive machine learning framework for predicting serverless function resource usage (now only CPU and memory) based on function call patterns and system metrics.
+A machine learning framework for predicting serverless function resource usage (now only CPU and memory) based on function call patterns and system metrics.

 ## Available Models